-You can get the C-Leg with the advice and assistance of a qualified certified prosthetist, who will adapt the prosthesis to your individual needs.
+You can get the C-Leg from a medical supply company with the advice and assistance of a qualified orthopedic technician, who will adapt the prosthesis to your individual needs.

 Where can I try out a C-Leg?

 Many practitioners offer trial fittings which take place over a predetermined period of time and are monitored by Ottobock when needed.
-Just talk to your certified prosthetist for more details.
+Just talk to your orthopedic technician for more details.

 What’s included in a prosthetic fitting?

 A prosthetic fitting includes all components from the foot to the knee joint system, including the socket, which will be customized to your individual needs by your orthopedic technician.
 The assembly and setup of the system are also included, as well as regular service inspections during the entire period you use the C-Leg.

 What happens when the battery is drained?

 A vibration signal notifies the user well in advance when the battery starts getting low.
 When it’s drained, the C-Leg automatically switches to a predefined safety mode so that the user’s preferred resistance in the stance phase is activated.

 Can I take a shower or go swimming with the C-Leg?